+Ste Action

+р

+1 Click on the I icon in the top right of the screen, and from the drop-down menu choose: 'Systems Engineering SysML'.

-Ste Action p 1 From the 'Perspective' menu, choose: 'Systems Engineering SysML'.
-The Model Wizard view displays, showing Model Patterns from the SysML Perspective.
-2 In the left hand panel, expand the 'SysML 1.n Project Structures' group and select the pattern 'Basic MBSE Project' 3 Click on the 'Create Pattern(s)' button.
+The Model Builder dialog displays, showing model patterns from the SysML Perspective.
+2 In the left hand panel, expand the 'SysML 1.n Project Structures' group and select the pattern 'Basic MBSE Project'.
+3 Click on the Create Model button.
 This model structure is created in the Browser window: